Training Outcomes Within Your Budget!

 3) Complexity assessment: Assessing project complexity is subjective and can vary among estimators.
 Factors such as individual judgment and interpretations of influencing parameters can introduce variability in estimates.

-4) Lack of consideration for modern practices: COCOMO was developed in the late 1970s and may only partially accommodate modern Software Development practices, such as Agile methodologies, emphasising iterative and incremental development.
+4) Lack of consideration for modern practices: COCOMO was developed in the late 1970s and may only partially accommodate modern software development practices.
+This includes methodologies like Agile, which emphasise iterative and incremental development.

 5) Risk assessment limitations: Intermediate and Detailed COCOMO versions incorporate risk assessment.
 However, the model may only comprehensively cover some potential risks and their effectiveness.